Basanthi123/Dice/README.md

 # Dice
-Thi is based on random number by rolling dice
+This is based on random number by rolling dice